 1. There is NO offsides in intramural 3-on-3 soccer.

-1. There is NO SLIDING OR SLIDE TACKLING in IM rec soccer.
+1. There is NO SLIDE TACKLING in IM rec soccer.
 This rule applies to all players anywhere on the field.

 (Definition) A slide occurs when a player leaves his/her feet and leads with his/her feet to play the ball anywhere on the field and contact is NOT made with an opponent.

 (Definition) A slide tackle occurs when a player leaves his/her feet and leads with his/her feet to play the ball while the ball is in the possession of an opposing player.
 Contact is required.
 An attempt to slide tackle (ex: player hurdling/avoiding a slide tackle) will also be considered a slide tackle.

 2. At any time, if the slide tackle is deemed malicious (playing the player and not the ball and/or from behind), a red card will be issued to the offending player and a direct free kick will be awarded to the offended team.
 A red card is deemed an ejection and further disciplinary action may be taken.
 Additionally, malicious play may negatively affect a team’s sportsmanship rating.

-3. The first offense for a slide tackle will result in a blue card for the offending player.
-Additionally, a penalty kick is awarded to the offended team depending on which half the slide tackle took place.
-The offending player is not dismissed from the match for 1.5 minutes or until the opposing team scores a goal, and may not be replaced by a substitute.
+3. The first offense for a slide tackle will result in a yellow card for the offending player.
+Additionally, a penalty/indirect kick is awarded to the offended team depending on which half the slide tackle took place.
+The offending player is temporarily dismissed from the match for 1.5 minutes or until the opposing team scores a goal, and may not be replaced by a substitute.